nrwl/nx/docs/shared/node-tutorial/2-nx-graph.md

 ![Initial Nx Graph](/shared/node-tutorial/initial-project-graph.png)

-Notice how this is still different from the architectural design that we laid out at the start of Part 1:
+Notice how this is still different from the architectural design requirements given in Part 1:

 ![Our Workspace Requirements](/shared/node-tutorial/requirements-diagram.png)